 I am a qualified psychotherapist & Specialist Mentor registered with the British Association for Counselling & Psychotherapy and the College of Psychoanalysts-UK and a member of the Philadelphia Association London.
-I have worked in mental health both for charities such as Mind as well as in the NHS for 20 years and several years for the NHS Mammography service screening women for breast cancer.
+I have worked in mental health for charities such as Mind as well as in the NHS for 20 years, several of those for the NHS Mammography service screening women for breast cancer

 Training, qualifications & experience